Entanglement and replica symmetry breaking in a driven-dissipative quantum spin glass: Introduction

 The paper is organized as follows.
 The next section describes the physical system we aim to simulate, its model Hamiltonian, and the Lindbladian dynamics to be unraveled by the trajectory simulations.
 Section~\ref{sec:qtraj} presents the quantum trajectory simulation method we employ, followed by results from individual trajectories in Sec.~\ref{sec:qtrajexample}.
-Also discussed in Sec.~\ref{sec:qtrajexample} are the evolution of entanglement entropy per spin and the difference in the lowest reachable configuration energy between entangled and semiclassical trajectories.
-Evidence for RSB using the spin overlap order parameter is shown in Sec.~\ref{RSBsec}.
+Also discussed in Sec.~\ref{sec:qtrajexample} are the evolution of entanglement entropy per spin and the difference in the lowest reachable configuration energy between entangled and semiclassical trajectories. {The connection between quantum trajectories and replicas is presented in Sec.~\ref{sec:olap}.} Evidence for RSB using the spin overlap order parameter is shown in Sec.~\ref{RSBsec}.
 Section~\ref{sectemp} discusses the nonequilibrium nature of the system's overlap distribution via comparisons to equilibrium distributions.
 Section~\ref{phases} provides evidence for spin glass, ferromagnetic, and paramagnetic phases.
 The emergence of an ultrametric structure between replicas is presented in Sec.~\ref{sec:ultra}.
 A summary and discussion of broader implications are in Sec.~\ref{DiscussSec}.
-Seven appendices provide information on:~\ref{app:J}, the form of the effective spin connectivity matrices in confocal cavity QED;~\ref{app:crit}, the derivation of the semiclassical critical coupling strength;~\ref{app:atomonly}, the derivation of the atom-only theory;~\ref{app:record}, the stochastic unraveling of the master equation;~\ref{app:semiclassical}, the semiclassical limit of the spin dynamics;~\ref{app:bootstrap}, error bar estimation via bootstrap analysis; and~\ref{app:allOlaps}, the full set of overlap distributions used in forming the Parisi overlap order parameter.
+Eight appendices provide information on:~\ref{app:J}, the form of the effective spin connectivity matrices in confocal cavity QED;~\ref{app:crit}, the derivation of the semiclassical critical coupling strength;~\ref{app:atomonly}, the derivation of the atom-only theory;~\ref{app:record}, the stochastic unraveling of the master equation;~\ref{app:semiclassical}, the semiclassical limit of the spin dynamics; {~\ref{ParisiSupp}, the Parisi distribution in terms of quantum trajectories;}~\ref{app:bootstrap}, error bar estimation via bootstrap analysis; and~\ref{app:allOlaps}, the full set of overlap distributions used in forming the Parisi overlap order parameter.